 PDFs Aren’t Perfect – Not all PDFs read well on the Kindle.
 If it’s a simple one with mostly text you’ll be fine, but if there are lots of images and tables it gets more complicated.
 There are options to convert PDFs to the Kindle better but I haven’t bothered with that yet.
 I have been happy with the PDFs I’ve read so far, even if a few things end up a little out of place.

-Can’t Use US Store Abroad – You can choose any address to register your Kindle to (it’s separate from your credit card address) so as we don’t have a fixed address we chose a relative’s US address, as the US Amazon store has the biggest variety and lowest prices for books.
+Can’t Use US Store Abroad – [Update: I no longer have a problem with this] You can choose any address to register your Kindle to (it’s separate from your credit card address) so as we don’t have a fixed address we chose a relative’s US address, as the US Amazon store has the biggest variety and lowest prices for books.
 However after downloading a few books we got an email saying they knew we were using it outside of the US and we needed to email them ID such as a passport or driving licence to prove we are US citizens.
 As we couldn’t do this being UK citizens we continued to download books until we were blocked from using the US store after about 10 books.

 We didn’t want to use the Latin American store as many books aren’t available, including guidebooks to Latin American countries!
 So we changed our address to our relative’s address in the UK and switched our purchases to the UK store.
 I don’t mind this too much as there are some good deals there but some things are more expensive or not available.